Vegas7Games

 Pros

-• Support email visible in footer (desktop view)
+• Saw support email in the footer (desktop view only)

 Cons

-• No live chat or ticket system found
+• No live chat or help form anywhere I looked

-• Phone number listed with Russia country code
+• Phone number has a Russia code — not super reassuring

 💬 Comment: I submitted two separate support emails with a real issue attached to each, and got nothing back.
 Not even an automated confirmation.
 That gap tells me they either don’t monitor it or deprioritize player help entirely.
 In any case, it transforms the “24/7” label from a commitment into a merely decorative element.